Access

 Introduction

-This access statement should be read alongside the general visiting information on the Visit section of the website.
+This access information was updated in March 2026 and should be read alongside the general visiting information on the Visit section of the website.
 Here we offer more specific information on access to help disabled visitors plan their trip.

-If you have any particular needs, please do not hesitate to inform the staff at the entrance desk.
+If you have any questions or particular needs, please do not hesitate to ask a member of staff when you arrive and we will do our best to help.

 You can post a review of Rosslyn Chapel's accessibility, or read other people's reviews, at www.EuansGuide.com